gitpan/Task-Kensho-Toolchain/README.md

 > self."\[2\] It generally "refers to the realization of nonduality of
 > subject and object."\[3\]

-[Task::Kensho](https://metacpan.org/pod/Task::Kensho) is a first cut at building a list of recommended modules for Enlightened Perl development.
+[Task::Kensho](https://metacpan.org/pod/Task::Kensho) is a list of recommended modules for Enlightened Perl development.
 CPAN is wonderful, but there are too many wheels and you have to pick and choose amongst the various competing technologies.